pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ![Selenium IDE window updated](https://raw.githubusercontent.com/pluralsight/guides/master/images/fdd773ce-2354-4d3d-9dfb-9b8fb89aac02.png)

 Now let's add another verification.
 Right-click the popup window and choose *verifyElementPresent //body/div[5]* (notice that the command was added to the main contextual menu.
-As you use the IDE, it will try to predict the command you'll want to use):
+As you use the IDE, Selenium will try to predict the command you'll want to use):

 ![Choose command to verify result](https://raw.githubusercontent.com/pluralsight/guides/master/images/847328e8-84ed-4b9f-acba-bfbc3099a705.png)